Attitudes to voices

 Participants: who took part in our survey?

-Participants in the national survey were a large stratified sample of individuals (over 1,100) representing the demographic balance of the UK population.
+Participants in the national survey were a large stratified sample of individuals (nearly 1,100) representing the demographic balance of the UK population.

 They were recruited with the help of a professional market research company, which allowed us to obtain a large and more balanced sample of respondents.